What’s happening with Michigan EVV?

 - Home Health Services – A covered benefit for beneficiaries with conditions not requiring continuous medical/nursing and related care but do require health services on an intermittent basis in the home setting for the treatment of an injury, illness, or disability.

-- Children’s Waiver Program * – The Children’s Waiver Program (CWP) is a federal entitlement program that provides Medicaid funded home and community-based services to children (under age 18).
+- Children’s Waiver Program * – The Children’s Waiver Program (CWP) is a federal entitlement program that provides Medicaid-funded home and community-based services to children (under age 18).

 - Habilitation Supports Waiver * – Beneficiaries with developmental disabilities may be enrolled in this Program to receive the supports and services as defined.
-HSW beneficiaries may also receive other Medicaid State plan or additional/B3 services.
+HSW beneficiaries may also receive other Medicaid State plans or additional/B3 services.

 - Children with Serious Emotional Disturbances Waiver * – The Children’s Serious Emotional Disturbance Waiver (SEDW) provides Services that are enhancements or additions to Medicaid State Plan coverage for children up through age 18 with serious emotional disturbance, who are enrolled in the SEDW.

-- MI Choice Waiver – Eligible adults who meet income and asset criteria can receive Medicaid-covered services like those provided by nursing homes but can stay in their own home or another residential setting.
+- MI Choice Waiver – Eligible adults who meet income and asset criteria can receive Medicaid-covered services like those provided by nursing homes but can stay in their own homes or another residential setting.